abearman/sparrow-dev/research/how_to_fly_drone.md

 ## Manual Takeoff
-You should only be doing this from a drone-kit script, and we do this using a PID control loop to override the remote control (RC) channels.
+You should only be doing this from a DroneKit script, and we do this using a PID control loop to override the remote control (RC) channels.
 See the [Channel Overrides](#channel-overrides) section for more information.

 ## Landing